 - In its 48th consecutive year of providing community services to single-family homeowners who are located in unincorporated Naperville, Northern Wheatland Township and Will County.

 - Made up of about 450 member families who live in the Country View Estates, Sunset Ridge, Wheatland View, Shannon's Way, Acorn Estates, Shell Lake, and River Crest subdivisions, and along Knoch Knolls Road and Mayfield Court.

-- Inexpensive to join — only $17 per year , plus a one-time Legal Fund assessment of $20 (which pays our attorney's fees if/when we need such services to resolve community-wide issues).
-In other words, it's $37 the first year and $17/year thereafter, which entitles you to receive our bimonthly newsletter and annual membership directory and to participate in NWTHA programs and events -- such as our annual family picnic and popular Easter Egg Hunt and Christmas Party for the kids.
+- Inexpensive to join — only $17 per year, which entitles you to receive our bimonthly newsletter and annual membership directory and to participate in NWTHA programs and events -- such as our annual family block party and popular Easter Egg Hunt and Holiday Party for the kids.

 - A politically independent organization that was formed (according to our by-laws) to improve the conditions of education, work, recreation, health, and safety; to foster and develop a neighborhood plan; and to aid, assist and sponsor neighborhood activities."

 Arrows may not center when in edit mode.
 Once site is published, the arrow will be centered on the tab

 When the site is published, this border and note will not show up.